AdobeDocs/marketo.fr-FR/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/change-data-value.md

    ![](assets/image2014-9-22-11-3a18-3a29.png)

-1. Entrez la valeur que vous voulez, et vous avez terminé !
+1. Saisissez la valeur souhaitée, et vous avez terminé !

    ![](assets/image2014-9-22-11-3a18-3a38.png)